A Brief History of the Club

 In the aftermath of the First World War Rotary was a growing international force.
 At the suggestion of a Rotarian from the Margate Club (Canterbury’s Mother Club), Alfred Baynton of Canterbury and General Manager of the East Kent Road Car Company convened an informal lunch at the County Hotel, Canterbury, on 2 December 1921.
 This was followed by the Charter Night and Inaugural Dinner on 9 February 1922.
 Wives of Rotarians set up an Inner Wheel in 1925.
 The first President was Wright Hunt, then Mayor of Canterbury.
 Alfred Baynton was elected as Secretary, becoming President of the Club 1926-1927 and District Chairman in the following year.

 The Club met at the County Hotel, at first fortnightly.
-It continued to use this venue for 62 years; in 1984 it moved to the St Lawrence Ground of Kent County Cricket Club, where it has now remained for 25 years.
-The Club continued to grow during the inter-war years, serving the local community and Rotary international ideals.
+It continued to use this venue for 62 years; in 1984 it moved to the St Lawrence Ground of Kent County Cricket Club, where it has remained ever since.
+The Club continued to grow during the inter-war years, serving the local community and Rotary's international ideals.

 In 1928 Paul Harris, the founder of Rotary, visited Canterbury while on a tour of Europe and was welcomed by the then President Harold Young.
 Rotarians from eight neighbouring rotary clubs joined the Canterbury Club in a gathering to meet him.